 The four horsemen, or bikers, of the apocalypse were given a lot more attention than I recall from the miniseries, which added a nice villainous flair to the story.
 With the end of the world on the horizon, the four of them gather together and prepare to wreak havoc, whether Adam is willing to lead them or not.
 The way each of them had been inhabiting the world, occupying time and fulfilling their respective niches could be especially disturbing, establishing the stakes through a portents of things to come.

 Aziraphale and Crowley were, unsurprisingly, a favourite among the cast of characters.
 I love how the two most powerful characters in the story find themselves suffering through a comedy of errors, beyond their initial losing track of the Antichrist.
 A web of farcical circumstances keeps them from interfering competently, which was surprisingly intricate in retrospect.
-There’s just something so wholesome at the heart of the pair too, each betraying their own nature because they feel the world is worth more than a war between Heaven and Hell, no matter was scripture says.
+There’s just something so wholesome at the heart of the pair too, each betraying their own nature because they feel the world is worth more than a war between Heaven and Hell, no matter what scripture says.
 There’s a selfish angle to it, sure, but this brought out their humanity all the more.

 The theme that good or evil is never fully set in stone, that lines drawn in the sand can always be moved or brushed away, is woven between nearly all of the characters, whether angels and demons, Witchfinders and Witches, or fussy neighbors and harmless delinquents.
 While at times the world is presented very cynically, especially from Crowley’s perspective, his job being to bring out the worst in humanity, there’s an underpinning of hope too.
 The backdrop of a Christian apocalypse was perfect for this, as much of the dogma as we understand it deals so strongly in absolutes (Heaven good, Hell bad).
 It doesn’t try to refute or rebel against the Creator itself, however, but challenges those who would deign to insist that they know what is, ultimately, unknowable.
 Maybe those who side with the angels don’t always have your best interest at heart, and maybe what’s meant to be the greatest incarnation of evil the world has ever seen just needs to see good in the world and get the chance to choose.